CIMeC-MRI-Lab/ReStNeuMap/README.md

 ## 5. ACKNOWLEDGMENTS
 We would like to acknowledge Lisa Novello for help in developing, documenting and testing this software as well as Pietro Astolfi, Giuliano Giari, Vittorio Iacovella, Philipp Schwedhelm, Davide Tabarelli, and Yangwen Xu for their help on final testing.

-This work was supported by the CARITRO FOUNDATION within the "Bando 2015 per progetti di  ricerca scientifica svolti da giovani ricercatori" (University of Trento, Trento, Italy).
+This work was supported by the CARITRO FOUNDATION within the "Bando 2015 per progetti di  ricerca scientifica svolti da giovani ricercatori" (University of Trento, Trento, Italy).